 Water softeners are essential appliances for people living in hard water areas.
 They work by removing minerals, such as calcium and magnesium, from the water, which can cause limescale buildup and other issues.
 However, to function properly, water softeners require salt, which needs to be added to the system periodically.
-But just how much salt does your water softener need?
+But just how do you calculate the salt that your water softener needs?

 Understanding Water Softeners